The Dance (Fleetwood Mac album): History

 Although the album is predominantly a live greatest hits package, The Dance also features new material written by each of the primary songwriting members of the band (with two from Buckingham) as well as popular album tracks.
 "Bleed to Love Her" was a previously unreleased track when The Dance was released, although a studio recording of the song was later included on the Say You Will (2003) album.
 Buckingham said that the band initially intended to include three new songs for The Dance until they ran-through "Bleed to Love Her", which he had previously worked on with Fleetwood in the recording studio for a solo album.
-The band determined that the arrangement worked well, so they decided to keep it in the set.
+The band determined that the arrangement worked well, so they decided to keep it in the set, bringing the number of new songs up to four in total.
 No tracks from the Mirage album were included on the CD, although "Gypsy" was included in the video and DVD versions.

 "Say You Love Me" received a folk rearrangement that featured a banjo and cocktail drum kit.
 John McVie also sang backing vocals for this performance.

 The album was titled for Henri Matisse's painting, Dance, which was at one point intended to be used as the album cover but was unable to be licensed.
 The album cover photo, taken by David LaChapelle, has Mick Fleetwood recreating his pose from the cover of Rumours, the band's most successful album, and Lindsey Buckingham holding the cane used on the cover of the Fleetwood Mac album, Rumours predecessor.